rajib1007/PROJECT2/README.md

 * DATABRICKS

 # FEATURES
+* We can easily know the number of customer and their nature by performing this usecases.
-List of usecases performed on each datasets
+* List of usecases performed on each datasets
 ### USE CASES FOR LOAN DATASET

 * The number of loans on each category